NIEHS/PCOR_bookdown_tools/README.md

 ## Contributing Guide

+This guide describes the workflow, file organization, and status checks used for contributing to the CHORDS Toolkit.

 ### Workflow

-The following workflow rules and branch protections facilitate development, revision, review, and publication of the CHORDS Toolkit.
+The following figure illustrates the workflow rules and branch protections.

 <img align="center" src="images/workflow_staging_2.png">

 #### Development Branches

-Contributors create, edit, and revise new and existing chapters in development branches.
-Development branches should be named according to contributor initials, a one to two word description, and four digit month/day code (MMDD) based on the date of branch creation.
-For example, a development branch created by Mitchell Manware on April 5, 2024 to develop a unit testing chapter would be named `mm-unittests-0405`.
+Development branches are used to create new chapters and to revise existing chapters.
+Development branches should be named with the contributor's initials, a short description, and the branch creation date (MMDD), as in the following exammple: `mm-unittests-0405`.

-A pull request must be opened to merge a development branch into the `staging-internal` branch.
-The pull request must pass all [status checks](#status-checks) and be reviewed by at least one other contributor.
+A pull request must be opened to merge a development branch into the `staging` branch.
+The pull request must pass all [status checks](#status-checks).

-#### Branch `staging-internal` [protected]

-The first review branch is named `staging-internal`.
-This branch is used for the CHORDS team's internal review of the incoming additions and changes.
-The `staging-internal` branch must be rendered locally to review as it is not hosted on a URL.

-Contributors can make significant edits directly to the `staging-internal` branch based on reviewer feedback.

-A pull request must be opened to merge the `staging-internal` branch into the `staging-public` branch. **Pull requests into the `staging-public` branch are only accepted from the `staging-internal` branch.** Pull requests attempting to merge development branches into `staging-public` will fail.
-This branch protection is enforced by the "Protect Branch \`staging public\`" status check.

-When a pull request passes all [status checks](#status-checks), is reviewed, and is merged into the `staging-public` branch, a new version of `staging-internal` will automatically be created (see .github/workflows/update-staging-internal.yml).
-Do not manually create a new `staging-internal` branch.

-#### Branch `staging-public` [protected]
+#### Staging Branch [Protected]

-The second review branch is named `staging-public`.
-This branch is also used for the CHORDS team's internal review of the incoming additions and changes.
-The `staging-public` branch will be available on the R Studio Connect Posit Server (link incoming) to facilitate web version review and feedback.

-Contributors **should not** make significant edits directly to the `staging-public` branch.
-Minor revisions (i.e., punctuation, word choice) are acceptable.
-Substantial changes to code, images, datasets, or style files should be addressed in the `staging-internal` review process or implemented on a new development branch.
+The branch `staging` is used to review changes before publication.

+Only minor edits, such as fixing a broken link or typo, should be made directly to `staging`.
+Contributors should use a development branch for any substantial edits, such as adding a new chapter.

-A pull request must be opened to merge the `staging-public` branch into the `main` branch. **Pull requests into the `main` branch are only accepted from the `staging-public` branch.** Pull requests attempting to merge development branches or the `staging-internal` branch into `main` will fail.
-This branch protection is enforced by the "Protect Branch \`main\`" status check.
+A pull request must be opened to merge the `staging` branch into the `main` branch. **Pull requests into `main` are only accepted from `staging`.** This branch protection is enforced by the **Protect Branch `main`** [status check](#status-checks).
+Pull requests from `staging` into `main` require at least one review.

-When a pull request passes all [status checks](#status-checks), is reviewed, and is merged into the `main` branch, a new version of `staging-public` will automatically be created (see .github/workflows/update-staging-public.yml).
-Do not manually create a new `staging-public` branch.
+When a pull request passes all [status checks](#status-checks), is reviewed, and is merged into the `main` branch, a new version of `staging` will automatically be created (see .github/workflows/update-staging-public.yml).
+Do not manually create a new `staging` branch.

-#### Branch `main` [protected]
+#### Main Branch [Protected]

-A push (closed and merged pull request) to the `main` branch will automatically build and deploy the public facing version of the toolkit web page.
+The branch `main` is used to display the public CHORDS Toolkit web page.
+A push (closed and merged pull request) to the `main` branch will automatically build and deploy the public CHORDS Toolkit web page.

-The `main` branch can not be edited directly.
-All file edits must follow the outlined workflow to ensure the quality and reliability of the final web page.
+The `main` branch can not be edited directly and can only be edited using the workflow outlined above.

 ### Templates and File Organization